lollisoft/WhyOpenSource/WhyOpenSource.md/WhyOpenSource.md

 I also skipped one goal after starting the project due to it’s sheer size and additional stuff to bring to live.
 That was the remote API part.
 I started with local only and didn’t started utilizing the client server API part for my project until now.
 It kept sleeping in my code base, though.

 Why is the project still alive?
 It is due to the fact, that I am my own stakeholder.
 I am using it - for software development purposes.
 One part is of course the cross platform capability to let me use the main application on my Mac OS X, Linux and on Windows of course.
 The second reason is that the main functionality within that project is a model driven software prototyping approach that let me quickly develop database software prototypes.
-That important part I have neglected uproot with the migration to Power++ what literally lead to an unfinished product.
+That important part I have neglected upfront with the migration to Power++ what literally lead to an unfinished product.

 Today, I am capable of creating from this UML model (the main application it self) a modern looking application in a completely different software development language and framework.